darktable-org/dtdocs/content/module-reference/utility-modules/shared/neural-restore.md

 Below the tab controls is a split before/after preview of a small patch of the currently-displayed image.
 Drag the divider to wipe between the original (left) and the AI-restored output (right).
 The preview is generated on demand by clicking the preview area; it uses the same model and settings the process button would use, so it's a faithful guide to what the final output will look like.

-To choose a different patch of the image, toggle the picker button (to the right of _process_) and click on the image (the thumbnail in lighttable, the main canvas in darkroom) – the preview re-generates centred on that point.
-Double-click the picker to reset to the centre of the frame.
+To choose a different patch of the image, click the picker button (to the right of _process_) and then click within the preview widget – the preview re-generates centred on the point you clicked.

 Hover over the preview to get a 2x magnified tooltip view, useful for evaluating per-pixel noise / detail behaviour.